-Getting Started with Stamp Collecting
+Getting Started with Stamp Collecting - page 3

-Although not strictly necessary, you can buy a tweezers for easy handling of your stamps.
+Although not strictly necessary, you can buy tweezers for easy handling of your stamps.
 These are not expensive and will help keep grubby chocolate fingerprints off your stamps.

 What else do you need?
 Well, actually - nothing!!
 Put some stamps into an album and you are now a stamp collector.
 Congratulations!!
 In fact, you can also call yourself a "philatelist", because stamp collecting is known as "philately", in fancy language.
-Isn't it interesting that my name is Phil A. Tellick?
-Well, so maybe that isn't my real name!

 As you become more involved with the hobby, you might want some additional equipment.
-A magnifying glass is useful if you become interested in small details of stamps, such as printing mistakes that may be hard to see without a glass.
+A magnifying glass is useful if you become interested in small details of stamps, such as printing mistakes that may be hard to see without a magnifier.
 Just don't leave the magnifying glass on the table in the bright sunlight - things can get burned that way!
-Another thing could be a perforation gauge.
-You know those jagged edges around modern stamps?
-They are called perforations, because the sheets of stamps are 'perforated' with holes, to make it easier to tear off a stamp from the sheet.

 At one time, they didn't do that, so you had to cut the stamps off the sheets, using scissors.
 Those old stamps without perforations are called "imperforate".
 Anyway, I do ramble, don't I?
 The perforation gauge I mentioned can be used to measure the number of perforations on any stamp.
 So why would anyone in their right mind want to do that?
 Well, there was a time when certain stamps were issued that had perforations closer to each other than did other issues of the same stamp!
 And, collectors being collectors, they found that it was useful to know which was which.